alexch/codelikethis/public/lessons/javascript_intro/hello_frenemy_www.md

 Let's share it with the world!

 # Structuring your directory

-  Make a new subdirectory for your hello.js program and go ahead and move that file into there
+Make a new subdirectory for your hello.js program and go ahead and move that file into that directory.

-  Inside that same directory create a new file called `index.html`
+Inside that same directory create a new file called`index.html`

-  >In a blank HTML file you can type `!` and then hit `tab` to get a basic HTML template.
+>In a blank HTML file you can type `!` and then hit`tab` to get a basic HTML template.

 # Serving your Files